bhuvy2/libds/README.md

 sudo apt install check
 ```

-Then you need to go into the test folder and run make
+Then you need to go into the test folder and run the cmake command once again